buzzcrackle/CoverLetterGenerator/README.md

     Ex: python CLGen.py "Google" "Software Developer" "John_Doe_Cover_Letter"

-4. The cover letter text will be automatically copied onto your clipboard, but it will also be printed out onto the terminal.
+4. There will be a .docx file created with the information given in the command.
+The cover letter text will be automatically copied onto your clipboard, but it will also be printed out onto the terminal.